quickwit-oss/quickwit/docs/configuration/node-config.md

 `${VAR_NAME}`

-Where `VAR_NAME` is the name of the environment variable.
+where `VAR_NAME` is the name of the environment variable.

 Each variable reference is replaced at startup by the value of the environment variable.
 The replacement is case-sensitive and occurs before the configuration file is parsed.
-References to undefined variables throw an error unless you specify a default value or custom error text.
+Referencing undefined variables throws an error unless you specify a default value or custom error text.

 To specify a default value, use:

 `${VAR_NAME:-default_value}`

-Where `default_value` is the value to use if the environment variable is not set.
+where `default_value` is the value to use if the environment variable is unset.

 ```
 <config_field>: ${VAR_NAME}